mozilla/data-docs/src/concepts/pipeline/schemas.md

 manual --> |run now| generator scheduled --> |run at midnight UTC| generator

-master -->|git pull| generator generator --> |git push| schemas
+main -->|git pull| generator
+generator --> |git push| schemas
 ```

-A new push to the `generated-schemas` branch is made every time the [`probe-scraper.schema_generator`](https://github.com/mozilla/telemetry-airflow/blob/master/dags/probe_scraper.py) task is run by Airflow.
+A new push to the `generated-schemas` branch is made every time the [`probe-scraper.schema_generator`](https://github.com/mozilla/telemetry-airflow/blob/main/dags/probe_scraper.py) task is run by Airflow.
 `mozilla-schema-generator` runs in a container that commits snapshots of generated schemas to the remote repository.
-Generated schemas may change when `probe-scraper` finds new probes in defined repositories e.g. `hg.mozilla.org` or [`glean`](https://github.com/mozilla/probe-scraper/blob/master/repositories.yaml).
+Generated schemas may change when `probe-scraper` finds new probes in defined repositories e.g. `hg.mozilla.org` or [`glean`](https://github.com/mozilla/probe-scraper/blob/main/repositories.yaml).
-It may also change when the `master` branch contains new or updated schemas under the `schemas/` directory.
+It may also change when the `main` branch contains new or updated schemas under the `schemas/` directory.

 To manually trigger a new push, clear the state of a single task in the workflow admin UI.
 To update the schedule and dependencies, update the DAG definition.